-The Center for International Education (CIE) is a crossroads of international opportunities and activities for the University
+The Center for International Education (CIE)is a crossroads of international opportunities and activities for the University and

-and surrounding communities.
-It arranges housing for the international studies major
+surrounding communities.
+It arranges housing for participants in the international

-and certificate programs and serves as an information resource for faculty, staff,
+studies major and certificate programs and serves as an information resource for faculty

-and students seeking international fellowships, grants, internships and other programs.
+and staff members as well as students seeking international fellowships, grants, internships